Connecticut Court Records

 ConnecticutCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on ConnecticutCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Crime is wrongdoing against society, punishable by law.
+Crime is an act of wrongdoing against society, punishable by law.
 In Connecticut, there are two categories of offenses:

 - Misdemeanors: These are offenses that are not indictable

-- Felonies: refer to indictable crimes, usually more severe than misdemeanors.
+- Felonies refer to indictable crimes, which are usually more severe than misdemeanors.

 In Connecticut, law enforcement officials may notify an alleged offender of their charges during their arrest or in a summons.
 They may also receive a notification of the charges during an arraignment.
 The Superior Courts of Connecticut handle almost all criminal cases within the state’s jurisdiction.

-The arraignment process gives the defendant constitutional rights and the requirement to enter a plea.
-A guilty plea by the defendant punctuates the criminal justice process with a sentencing hearing.
+The arraignment process affords the defendant their constitutional rights and requires them to enter a plea.
+A guilty plea by the defendant marks the culmination of the criminal justice process, followed by a sentencing hearing.
 If the defendant pleads not guilty, the court schedules a pretrial conference.

 What Percentage of Criminal Cases Go to Trial in Connecticut?